GBP’s New Folding Carton Division Expansion

 Green Bay Packaging (GBP) has incorporated sustainability into its strategic business plan and deployed it through widespread initiatives, technology, and innovation to take its sustainability efforts to the next level.

-AF&PA Announces 2022 Award-Winning Sustainability Projects
+AF&PA Recognizes Award-Winning Sustainability Projects

 AF&PA Announces Award-Winning Sustainability Projects